skyway/skyway.github.io/en/ios-tutorial.md

 ### Error Event

 Emitted when any error occurs.
-Makes it possible to determine the cause of the error and handle it appropriately (e.g. displaying the message in the log)
+Makes it possible to determine the cause of the error and handle it appropriately (e.g. displaying the message in the log).

 *Objective-C*
 {: .lang}